absolutelightning/treds/README.md

 * `PSUBSCRIBE channel [channel ...]` - Subscription receives all messages published to channels whose names are prefixes of the given channels.
 * `PPUBLISH channel message` - This command publishes the message to all channels that have names with the given channel as their prefix.

+### Note on channels
+* Usecase of channels designed with Prefix

+While `PUBLISH` and `SUBSCRIBE` are similar to Redis, `PSUBSCRIBE` and `PPUBLISH` are designed to work with channels having a common prefix.

+If a client subscribes to a channel named `NEWS-IND-KA-BLR` using `PSUBSCRIBE`, then the client will receive messages published to channels `NEWS-IND-KA-BLR`, `NEWS-IND-KA`, `NEWS-IND`, `NEWS` using `PPUBLISH`.

+In simple words - `PPUBLISH` publishes a message to all channels that have names with the given channel as their prefix and `PSUBSCRIBE` receives all messages published to channels whose names are prefixes of the given channels.

 ## Run Local

 To run server run the following command on repository root